cfpb/design-manual/identity/color-principles.md

 ### Background colors

-These colors are used primarily for background wells and fields.
-When alternating between tones, be sure to use enough tones providing enough contrast between adjacent wells.
+<p>These colors are used primarily for background wells and fields.
+When alternating between tones, be sure to use enough tones providing enough contrast between adjacent wells.</p>

 {::nomarkdown}
 <!-- Copy the full `figure` block for each color -->